Osprey Tempest 20 Review

 Tempest 20 – First Glance

-Out of the box, the Tempest 20 looked small, but once I adjusted the torso pad and packed what I needed for the day, the backpack fit well and I had the room I needed.
+The Tempest 20 looked small out of the box, but once I adjusted the torso pad and packed what I needed for the day, the backpack fit well, and I had the room I needed.

-The only thing missing from my backpack was the sternum strap whistle.
-One did not come with my pack, but I'll probably be ok without it.
+The only thing missing from the backpack was the sternum strap whistle.
+One did not come with my pack, but I’m OK without it.

-The little backpack was light and appeared well-made.
-Although not a priority, it is a good-looking backpack, and it has plenty of pockets and straps to add gear or compress the load.
+The backpack was light and appeared well-made.
+Although not a priority, it is a good-looking backpack with plenty of pockets and straps to add gear or compress the load.

 Osprey Tempest 20 – Fit